Under the microscope, a coronavirus is

 Welcome to our special edition covering the Coronavirus COVID-19 pandemic as we attempt to track the disease within the US and around the world.

-In an effort to accurately report on the facts about COVID-19, just up ahead you'll find the latest official information from local, federal and international governments -- including coronavirus news and updates, maps and charts, medical advice on typical coronavirus symptoms, ways to stay safe, what to do if you think you may have the virus, and where to find more information from expert resources around the web.
+In an effort to accurately report on the facts about COVID-19, just up ahead you'll find the latest official information from local, federal and international governments -- including maps and charts, medical advice on typical coronavirus symptoms, ways to stay safe, what to do if you think you may have the virus, and where to find more information from expert resources around the web.

 Although it is widely reported that younger populations are more capable of fighting off the disease, older adults and people of any age with underlying health conditions - such as asthma, diabetes, lung disease or heart disease - must be carefully monitored.
 Cancer patients and the immunocompromised are also at greater risk of severe illness from COVID-19.